census-instrumentation/opencensus-specs/trace/LogCorrelation.md

 Some logging frameworks allow the insertion of arbitrary key-value pairs into log entries.
-When a log correlation implementation inserts tracing data by that method, the key names should be "opencensusTraceId", "opencensusSpanId", and "opencensusTraceSampled" by default.
+When a log correlation implementation inserts tracing data by that method, the key names should be "traceId", "spanId", and "traceSampled" by default.
 The log correlation implementation may allow the user to override the tracing data key names.